veeva/vaultjavasdk-maven-plugin/README.md

 # Vault Java SDK Maven Plugin

-This Maven plugin assists in the packaging, validation, importation, and deployment of Vault Java SDK source code.
+This Maven plugin provides an easy to use set of commands to package, validate, import, and deploy Vault Java SDK source code through the use of defined Maven goals.

 ## Setup